abstools/easyinterface/INSTALL.md

 	     Require all granted
 	  </Directory>

+Next to restart Apache, to activate this change, by executing the following in a shell:

+    > sudo apachectl restart

-Afterwards you should restart Apache, and then visit `http://localhost/ei` to test that EasyInterface works correctly.
+or from `System Preferences > Sharing > Web Sharing`.
+Now visit [http://localhost/ei](http://localhost/ei) to check that EasyInterface works correctly.

 ### Windows

-There are several third-party distributions that makes it easy to install Apache on Windows, we have used `WAMP`.
-Once installed, in `c:\wamp` for example, you need is to configure it to recognize the EasyInterface directory which can be done by editing `c:\wamp\bin\apache\apache.XYZ\httpd.conf` to include the following
-lines:
+Apache Web Server for Microsoft Windows is available from [a number of third party vendors](http://httpd.apache.org/docs/current/platform/windows.html#down)).
+We have tested it using [WampServer](http://www.wampserver.com/).

+Install the [WampServer](http://www.wampserver.com/), for example in `c:\wamp`, the edit `c:\wamp\bin\apache\apache.X.Y.Z\httpd.conf` add the following lines:

 	  Alias /ei "/path-to/easyinterface"